Safety and Efficacy Study of IMSA101 in Refractory Malignancies

 - Ezra Cohen, MD (ucsd)

-Professor, Medicine.
-Authored (or co-authored) 199 research publications.
+Professor, Medicine, Vc-health Sciences-schools.
+Authored (or co-authored) 230 research publications

 - accepting new patients